 This course will prepare you for life as a primary teacher, with the skills and knowledge, to influence the lives of children you teach.

 The PGDE consists of 18 weeks study at the university, plus 19 weeks in professional practice in schools.
 The placements in schools are arranged nationally and you will be placed in schools within travelling distance of your home or term-time address.

-This programme is offered in partnership with local authorities in eight UHI colleges.
+This programme is offered at eight of our partner colleges who work in partnership with their local authority.
 You will be required to have a home or term-time address in the local authority area of your chosen campus.
 Graduates of the course will hold provisional registration as a primary teacher with the General Teaching Council for Scotland.

 You will benefit from studying in small, locally-based groups while collaborating remotely with other student teachers and tutors across the university’s network of colleges.
 The programme overlaps significantly with the PGDE Secondary to offer a cross-sector perspective.